makeusabrew/decking/README.md

 **create (cluster)** - create a cluster of containers based on parameters found in the decking.json file.
 Dependencies can be specified which will ensure containers used as `-link` parameters exist before creation of their dependents.

 **start (cluster)** - start a cluster (must call `create` first - for now).
 Dependencies are started first so `-link`s work properly

 **stop (cluster)** - stop a cluster

+**restart (cluster)** - restart a cluster

 **status (cluster)** - show the status of each container in a cluster (started / stopped / non-existent)

-**attach (cluster)** - multiplex the output from all running containers in a cluster into one stdout / stderr stream
+**attach (cluster)** - multiplex the output from all running containers in a cluster into one stdout / stderr stream.
+Automatically re-attaches if a container stops but comes back within 10 seconds.

 If you only have one cluster definition in your decking.json file (see below) then `<cluster>` may be omitted, meaning in practice you can usually simply type `decking start`, `decking stop` etc.